 Where SOUNDG or SEAARE features have been encoded in order to display the depth of dredging in ECDIS, these features should be removed from the converted dataset.

-The S-101 attribute reported date has been introduced in S-101 to encode the date of dredging or the date of the last control survey for the dredged area.
+The S-101 attribute dredged date has been introduced in S-101 to encode the date of dredging or the date of the last control survey for the dredged area.
 This information is encoded in S-57 on DRGARE using the attribute SORDAT (see clause 2.2.5.1).
 Unless the date populated in SORDAT is actually a dredging date or date of the last control survey, Data Producers are advised to remove SORDAT from DRGARE objects prior to conversion.

 Swept areas